Hearthstone Battlegrounds Strategy Guide [Season 8]

 • Turn 3(5 gold): Whatever you do, do not refresh unless you upgrade.
 Three options are viable here: 1) Buy 2 minions if you managed to get an economy minion; 2) Go for a useful Battlecry minion, sell and buy one minion; 3) Upgrade to Tavern Tier 3.
 4) Buy a useful spell, preferably an Economy one.
 There is a 5th option here – use a hero power if it grants you stats or any kind of stat boost and then upgrade to Tavern Tier 3.

 • Turn 4(6 gold): Buy two minions or get an Economy Tavern Spell.
-If there is an economy minion in the Tavern (Freedealing Gambler or Patient Scout would be perfect), get one of those as most builds don’t have Tier 2 key minions meaning that you will sell them anyway.
+If there is an economy minion in the Tavern (Gift Pillferer or Patient Scout would be perfect), get one of those as most builds don’t have Tier 2 key minions meaning that you will sell them anyway.
 If there are no economy minions, buy the ones that you suspect you might keep for a longer time or the strongest ones with Deathrattle.

 • Turn 5 (7 gold): If you haven’t upgraded to Tier 3, buy one minion and upgrade.
 Again, do not refresh and, again, go for Economy spells if there are any.